-The left hand and wrist must be kept straight, as any bending will cause extra muscles to be used and set up a springing motion that affects recoil.
-It is also important not to grasp the rifle with the fingers of the left hand.
-Any force exerted by the left hand will change recoil from shot to shot and thus the bullet’s impact on the target.
-Itâs important not to develop the unconscious habit of fingering the rifle the last little bit onto the target when aligning the sights.
-This will result in shots that look and feel clean but are off call.
-Just as the trigger releases the supporting fingers relax and the rifle springs back to the true natural point of aim.
+Both the hand and wrist must be straight because bending engages extra muscles and creates a springing motion that influences recoil.
+Additionally, donât hold the rifle with the left hand fingers as any force applied by the left hand affects the recoil between shots, which ultimately affects the bullet impact on the target.
+Itâs important not to develop the unconscious habit of fingering the rifle the last bit onto the target while aligning the sights and while it may feel and look clean, it will off aim.
+When the trigger releases the fingers relax letting the rifle spring back to the true natural point of aim.

 The Legs and Spine

 The spine must be relaxed yet straight with the left leg lying parallel to spine and the left foot toe is pointed in towards the position.
 The right leg must be up at a 450 angle, so the lower part is parallel with the left leg and the right foot toe is pointed out and away from the position.